Skip to main content

 Welsh and Scottish taxpayers

 If you live in Scotland and are a Scottish taxpayer, or in Wales and are a Welsh taxpayer, the same rules as explained above apply to you.
-You must consider your total income and gains in relation to the UK rates and bands to work out your CGT, even if you pay income tax at the Scottish or Welsh rates and bands on your salary, self-employed profits, rental income or pension.
+You must consider your total income and gains in relation to the UK rates and bands to work out your capital gains tax, even if you pay income tax at the Scottish or Welsh rates and bands on your salary, self-employed profits, rental income or pension.

 Example – Scottish taxpayer

-In November 2024, Benny sells an asset (not a residential property), making a gain of £26,200.
-Benny has no allowable losses to set against these gains, and the annual exempt amount for 2024/25 is £3,000.
+In September 2025, Benny sells an asset, making a gain of £26,200.
+Benny has no allowable losses to set against these gains, and the annual exempt amount for 2025/26 is £3,000.

 When looking at his gain of £26,200, Benny must use the UK rates and bands.
 So, Benny’s taxable income is £13,200 less than the upper limit of the UK basic rate band (£37,700 - £24,500).